Telstar (instrumental): Lawsuits

 French composer Jean Ledrut accused Joe Meek of plagiarism, claiming that the tune of "Telstar" had been copied from "La Marche d'Austerlitz", a piece from a score that Ledrut had written for the film Austerlitz (1960).
 This led to a lawsuit that prevented Meek from receiving royalties from the record during his lifetime, and the issue was only resolved, in Meek's favour, three weeks after his suicide in 1967.
 Austerlitz was not released in the UK until 1965, and Meek was unaware of the film when the lawsuit was filed in March 1963.

 Commercial performance

 The record was an immediate hit after its release, remaining in the UK Singles Chart for 25 weeks, five of them at number 1, and in the American charts for 16 weeks.
 "Telstar" was the first U.S. number one by a British group.
-Prior to this, only three British solo artists had achieved a U.S. number one: "Auf Wiederseh'n, Sweetheart" by Vera Lynn (1952); "He's Got the Whole World in His Hands" by Laurie London (1958); and "Stranger on the Shore" by Acker Bilk (May 1962).
+Prior to this, only two British solo artists had achieved a U.S. number one: "Auf Wiederseh'n, Sweetheart" by Vera Lynn (1952); and "Stranger on the Shore" by Acker Bilk (May 1962).

-According to Official Charts Company it was the second instrumental number one of 1962 in the UK, the first being "Wonderful Land" by The Shadows, which was number one for more weeks than any other single that year (eight).
+According to the Official Charts Company, it was the second instrumental number one of 1962 in the UK, the first being "Wonderful Land" by the Shadows, which was number one for more weeks than any other single that year (eight).